Top 5 Most Innovative Guns of the Decade

 What makes the B&T USW innovative?

 The B&T USW is innovative because it combines a 9mm duty pistol with the stability of an SBR.
-Its key feature is a stationary optic bridge that doesn't move with the slide, allowing for faster follow-up shots and improved accuracy.
+Its key feature is a stationary optic bridge that doesn't move with the slide, enabling faster follow-up shots and a more consistent sight picture for the shooter.

-How does the SIG MCX Rattler achieve its compact size?
+How does the SIG Sauer MCX Rattler achieve its compact size?

-The SIG MCX Rattler is exceptionally compact due to its redesigned bolt carrier group, which eliminates the need for a traditional buffer tube.
-This allows for a folding stock while maintaining rifle-caliber firepower in a sub-compact frame.
+The SIG Sauer MCX Rattler achieves its extreme compactness through a redesigned bolt carrier group that eliminates the need for a traditional buffer tube.
+This allows for the integration of a folding stock while still maintaining rifle-caliber firepower in a sub-compact frame.

-What is the main advantage of the FightLite MCR?
+What is the primary advantage of the FightLite MCR?

 More Reviews Videos You Might Like